Table of Contents

 The statute of limitations on most debts is between 3 and 6 years, but this depends on several factors, including the state you live in.
 The best approach is to check your state attorney general’s website and email their office if the information you’re looking for isn’t available online.

-If your debt is already fairly old, then there’s a chance that ARstrat will accept less than the full amount you owe (a practice known as debt settlement) in order to minimize their losses.
-The reason for this is simple: they know that older debts are harder to collect payments for.
+If your debt is too large to pay off, there’s a chance that ARstrat will accept less than the full amount you owe (a practice known as debt settlement) in order to minimize their losses.
+This is more likely the older your debt is, because agencies know that older debts are harder to collect payments for.

 Before trying to settle medical collections, you should carefully review your financial situation and come up with a realistic amount to offer.
 If you want, you can negotiate through a debt settlement agency, but be wary of scammers and avoid companies that charge you large amounts upfront.